wp-plugins/subcategory-list-widget/readme.txt

 === Flynsarmy Subcategory List Widget ===
 Tags: widget, category, subcategory, list
 Requires at least: 3.5.2
-Tested up to: 3.9
+Tested up to: 4.1
 Stable tag: trunk

 Adds a widget that can displays subcategories of a given category (or top level).

 == Description ==

 Adds a widget that can displays subcategories of a given category (or top level).
 Has options to show/hide post counts, exclude categories, depth limits and/or empty subcategories.
-Requires PHP 5.4.

 == Installation ==

 1. Download the plugin
-1. Unzip
-1. Copy to your '/wp-content/plugins' directory
+1. Extract to '/wp-content/plugins/flyn-subcatlist-widget' directory
 1. Activate plugin

 == Screenshots ==